13-month Ethiopian calendar: What is the reason?

 The 13th month in the Ethiopian calendar, called Pagume, has five days, and in a leap year, it has six days.

-Ethiopia is currently in the year 2016 not 2024.
+Ethiopia is currently in the year 2017, not 2025.
 The Ethiopian year begins on September 11th or 12th in a Gregorian leap year.
-It is seven to eight years behind the Gregorian year due to different computations used to determine the date of Jesus' birth.
+It is seven to eight years behind the Gregorian calendar due to different computations used to determine the date of Jesus' birth.

 Ethiopia's calendar differs from both the Coptic and Julian calendars; the Coptic and Ethiopian calendars diverge by 276 years.
 Despite this, Ethiopia's calendar is intimately related to the Coptic Church's laws and the many computations inspired by the Ethiopian Orthodox Tewahedo Church.